Gaumukh Trek 2026: Complete Itinerary, Best Time & Safety Tips

 Sunrise and Sunset Views: One of the highlights of camping at Bhojbasa is the opportunity to witness spectacular sunrise and sunset views over the Himalayas.
 As the first light of dawn illuminates the snow-covered peaks, and the last rays of sunlight paint the sky in hues of orange and pink, trekkers are treated to a mesmerizing display of nature’s beauty.

-Distance: 18 km (one way) from Gangotri to Gaumukh
+• Trek Distance: Approximately 18 km (one way) from Gangotri to Gaumukh

-About Gangotri Dham – The Source of the Ganga
+About Gangotri Dham – The Sacred Origin of the River Ganga

 Legend of King Bhagirath and the Descent of Ganga